|

 where souvenirs and typical handicrafts of Venezuela will be

+on sale.
 Among the highlights of the Pavilion will be entertainment

 by guitarists, dancers, and other Venezuelan performers.
 Guitarist